 While there is some research that indicates coenzyme Q10 supplementation may help prevent migraines in children, adolescents and adults, overall there is insufficient evidence to conclude with confidence that coenzyme Q10 is an effective migraine prophylactic.
 However, because of the lack of side effects reported with its use, supplementation with coenzyme Q10 is something migraineurs may wish to consider in consultation with their doctor.

-Clinical practice guidelines from Canada, America, and Europe agree that coenzyme Q10 may be tried as a migraine prophylaxis at a dose of 100 mg tid.
+Clinical practice guidelines from Canada, United States, and Europe agree that coenzyme Q10 may be tried as a migraine prophylaxis at a dose of 100 mg tid.

 Grade of Evidence: C & D